ShakirArt/C_Program_Basic/README.md

 To be an expert programmer, practicing along with learning is a must.
 It is the best way to improve.

 Their are many websites that can help you to practice and improve your skills to solve problems.
 This repository contains GeeksforGeeks C Programming Examples (basic).
+Creating a series of repositories for the solutions to GeeksforGeeks C Programming Examples.
+Check out other repositories if you like.

 This repository is mainly for beginners.
 ## Practice problems

 * C Hello World Program